abstracta/wiresham/README.md

 ## Release

 To release the project, define the version to be released by checking included changes since last release and following [semantic versioning](https://semver.org/).
-Then, create a release in GitHub (including `v` as prefix of the version, e.g. `v0.1`), this will trigger a Travis build which will take care of the rest and you will be able to find the artifact in [maven central](https://search.maven.org/) after [up to 2 hours](https://stackoverflow.com/questions/23235892/how-long-does-sonatype-staging-take-to-sync-my-artifacts-with-maven-central) (it gets to central repository in about 10 mins, but search takes longer to update).
+Then, create a [release](https://github.com/abstracta/wiresham/releases) (including `v` as prefix of the version, e.g. `v0.1`), this will trigger a Travis build which will take care of the rest and you will be able to find the artifact in [maven central](https://search.maven.org/) after [up to 2 hours](https://stackoverflow.com/questions/23235892/how-long-does-sonatype-staging-take-to-sync-my-artifacts-with-maven-central) (it gets to central repository in about 10 mins, but search takes longer to update).